ACasey13/senpy/README.md

 A python package of algorithms for sensitivity testing.

 Currently implements the Neyer method which consists of:
-  - Using maximum likelihood estimators (MLEs) to estimate the parameters of an assume latent distribution.
+  - Maximum likelihood estimators (MLEs) to estimate the parameters of an assume latent distribution.
   - Provides a sequential design routine to suggest to the user new stimulus levels for efficent testing.

 Future versions will add the following functionality: